Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Background

-An autoencoder (AE) is a parametric model that encodes a given input dataset $\mb{X}\in \mathbb{R}^{N_{\bb{\upxi}}\times N_t}$, dependent on spatial coordinates $\bb{\upxi}$ and time $t$ of size $N_{\bb{\upxi}}$ and $N_t$, into a latent space $\mb{A}$, and decodes this latter description back to the input space, hence creating a reconstruction $\mb{\hat{X}}(\bb{\upxi},t)$.
-The latent space is designed to have a lower dimension than the input and output space, thus, achieving a compression of the data.
+An autoencoder (AE) is a parametric model that encodes a given input dataset $\mb{X}\in \mathbb{R}^{N_{\bb{\upxi}}\times N_t}$, dependent on spatial coordinates $\bb{\upxi}$ and time $t$ of size $N_{\bb{\upxi}}$ and $N_t$, into a latent space $\mb{A}\in \mathbb{R}^{N\times N_t}$, and decodes this latter description back to the input space, hence creating a reconstruction $\mb{\hat{X}}(\bb{\upxi},t)$.
+The latent space is designed to have a dimension $N$ that is lower than that of the input and output space, thus, achieving a compression of the data.
 This parametric model, where $E$ and $D$ denote the encoder and decoder, respectively, can be expressed as

 The parameters of this model, i.e. the weights of the network, can be trained by backpropagating the $L_2$-error for each sample, $|\mb{\hat{X}}-\mb{X}|_2 $.
-If this parametric model is linear, i.e. $E$ and $D$ are matrices that are being multiplied with the input and the latent space, an analytical method to train this model is given by PCA.
+If this parametric model is linear, i.e. $E$ and $D$ are matrices that are being multiplied with the input and the latent space, an analytical method to train this model is given by PCA, see \citep{BALDI1989} and \citep{plaut2018}.
+These models, however, do not have to be linear and show larger compression when they are not.
+An introduction of how such a network can be constructed can be found in e.g. \citep{Milano2002} and \citep{murata2020}.
+For our investigations we constructed a a hybrid AE employing both convolutional layers as well as fully connected layers described in \cref{tab:app_kolm_2}.